prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 The analysis of post-translational modifications presents significant analytical challenges due to the low stoichiometry of phosphopeptides, which typically represent less than 1-5% of total peptide abundance ([10.1039/C5MB00024F](https://doi.org/10.1039/C5MB00024F); [10.1186/1477-5956-4-15](https://doi.org/10.1186/1477-5956-4-15)).
 This substoichiometric nature necessitates specialized workflows for quantification and creates substantial technical hurdles for PTM analysis ([10.1016/j.mcpro.2024.100044](https://doi.org/10.1016/j.mcpro.2024.100044)).
 Traditional proteomics approaches often fail to distinguish between changes in PTM abundance that result from altered protein expression versus genuine changes in modification efficiency or stoichiometry ([10.1016/j.mcpro.2022.100477](https://doi.org/10.1016/j.mcpro.2022.100477); [10.1016/j.mcpro.2023.100708](https://doi.org/10.1016/j.mcpro.2023.100708)).
 This confounding factor has led to widespread misinterpretation of PTM data, where apparent increases in phosphorylation may simply reflect higher protein abundance rather than enhanced kinase activity or altered signaling states ([10.1039/C5MB00024F](https://doi.org/10.1039/C5MB00024F)).

 Furthermore, PTM datasets typically exhibit higher rates of missing values compared to total proteome data, with quantified phosphosites often representing only 60-75% of detected sites prior to imputation ([10.1101/2020.08.31.276329](https://doi.org/10.1101/2020.08.31.276329)), due to the substoichiometric nature of modifications and the requirement for enrichment strategies that can introduce technical variability ([10.1039/C5MB00024F](https://doi.org/10.1039/C5MB00024F); [10.1016/j.aca.2021.338716](https://doi.org/10.1016/j.aca.2021.338716)).
 Each stage of the phosphoproteomics workflow contributes to overall data variability and must be optimized thoroughly to ensure reproducible quantification ([10.1038/s41467-018-03309-6](https://doi.org/10.1038/s41467-018-03309-6); [10.1016/j.aca.2021.338716](https://doi.org/10.1016/j.aca.2021.338716)).
 These analytical challenges demand experimental design and computational approaches to extract biologically meaningful information from complex PTM datasets.

+### 1.2.1 The Protein Assignment Problem in DPU

+Identification and quantification tools need to assign peptides to proteins, i.e., find the leading or representative protein ID.
+This assignment may be run specific, and may differ between the PTM and the total proteome dataset.
+Therefore, using protein IDs to match PTM features with proteins from the total run might lead to a loss of information because of differing representative IDs ([10.1093/bib/bbr065](https://doi.org/10.1093/bib/bbr065)).
+For example, a phosphopeptide might be assigned to protein isoform A in the PTM dataset while the corresponding total protein abundance is quantified under isoform B in the proteome dataset, preventing proper integration and DPU analysis.

+A robust solution involves matching stripped peptide sequences from the PTM dataset to peptide sequences of proteins quantified in the total proteome dataset, bypassing protein ID dependency entirely.
+When peptides are shared among multiple protein isoforms, the averaged protein abundance across all matching isoforms provides a more stable reference for normalization.
+While this sequence-based matching approach requires additional computational implementation, it significantly improves integration success rates and reduces the loss of valuable PTM information due to arbitrary protein assignment differences between datasets.

 ## 1.3 Current Methodological Approaches